 All Coxes and Steers should also be familiar with the following videos:

-Safety cover
+Safety control

 First Aid